Joako360/osm2city/doc/manual/generation.rst

 As described in chapter :ref:`Getting OpenStreetMap data <chapter-getting-data-label>` FlightGear works with tiles and scenery objects should not excessively cross tiles boundaries.
 So in order to cover most of Switzerland you would need to run ``osm2city`` related programs for 4 degrees longitude and 2 degrees latitude.
 Given the geographic location of Switzerland there are 4 tiles per longitude and 8 tiles per latitude.
 I.e. a total of 4*2*4*8 = 256 tiles.
 In order to make this process a bit easier, you can use 2 types of batch modes:

-* ``build_tiles.py``, which creates a set of shell scripts and a suitable directory structure
+* ``batch_processing/build_tiles.py``, which creates a set of shell scripts and a suitable directory structure
-* ``build_tiles_db``, which works on top of data in a database
+* ``batch_processing/build_tiles_db.py``, which works on top of data in a database

 Working with a database requires additional steps in setting up data in a database, however all subsequent steps require much less work - especially if working across several degrees of latitude or longitude.
+Also ``build_tiles.py`` has more manual steps and has not been actively supported since around autumn 2016.

 ---------------------------------------------